 “Lately, I’ve been recognizing and honoring how challenging the world is right now, and how this can give us the opportunity to challenge convention, challenge the status quo, and give us the space to think about how we spend our time, how we design our life, how we work, what we work on.
 For me personally, it has helped enable me to live in my sweet spot.

-As GM, I lead the brand across the U.S. and Canada.
-Since we’re a growing indie brand, I generally manage many things, from product management to marketing to customer service and whatever’s necessary!
+As CEO, I lead the brand across the U.S. and Canada.
+Since we’re a growing indie brand, I oversee everything from product management to marketing to customer service and whatever’s necessary!
 Being too high-level and removed from the business and the consumer doesn’t fill me up; I like this stage of growth because I get to roll up my sleeves and really understand what’s going on on the daily, but then also lift up my head and look as far as I can to the future.